tiffanymtang/STAT-215A-Fall-2019/README.md

 There will be 4-5 lab reports throughout the semester.
 These reports are a *big deal*.
 It is in completing these reports that the real learning happens.
 You will get to apply what you've learned in the lectures and labs to real datasets (with real issues).
 You will also learn to develop a narrative that reports your scientific findings as accurately and accessibly as possible: you will learn to tell a story with your analysis.

 While you are allowed to discuss the projects with one another, each student must work on and hand in their own report.
+If you do consult with other students, please acknowledge these students in your lab reports.

 The current tentative dates for the labs are as follows: